-Brain death as form of death was legislated in 1994 through the Transplantation of Human Organs Act for the purpose of organ donation in India.
+Brain death as form of death was legislated in 1994 through the Transplantation of Human Organs Act for the purpose of organ donation in India (16).

-Unlike standard definition of death where only one doctor is required to certify death, in brain death four doctors are required for certification and this certification is required to be done twice at six hours apart (7).
-In 2011, further amendment in transplant law requires the doctors and coordinators in the ICU to ask for organ donation in the event of brain death (8).
+Unlike standard definition of death where only one doctor is required to certify death, in brain death four doctors are required for certification and this certification is required to be done twice at six hours apart ( 5.
+In 2011, further amendment in transplant law in India requires the doctors and coordinators in the ICU to ask for organ donation in the event of brain death ( ).
+This is popularly known as ‘required request’ and is legislative requirement in many states in the USA where it mandates hospital personnel to discuss the possibility of an anatomical gift with the relatives of a deceased.
+This was done with the intent to increase the rate of organ donation to overcome the critical shortage of transplantable organs (17)

 In such a situation, the family may either agree or refuse for organ donation.
 If the family says yes to donation, multiple lives are saved but if the family refuses donation, or changes its mind after initially saying yes, discontinuation of ventilation and handing over body becomes an issue in many hospitals.